Local Student Teachers Portal

 Talkin’ ‘Bout Your Biomes!:

-This game show-style session investigates the main biomes of Australia and introduces the fragile ecological links within these complex zones.
-Students work in teams to match native animals to the correct Australian biome.
+This game show-style session investigates the main biomes of Australia, introduces the fragile ecological links within these complex zones and considers how animals use adaptations to survive in their environments.
+Led by their education game show host, students work in teams to match native animals to the correct Australian biome before meeting some of these animals up close.

 Curriculum Links: